-Here's my dirty-lens clip, processed additionally with Deshaker image stabilization software.
+Here's my dirty-lens clip from the previous video, processed additionally with Deshaker image stabilization software.
 Thanks to the camera's internal stabilization, the image excursions which Deshaker must correct are small, and so no noticeable distortion of image geometry results from Deshaker's processing.
 Considering the bumpiness of the ride, the results are remarkable.
 The YouTube version of this clip is a bit jerky, but the panning is perfectly smooth when I view the file on my computer.
 Neither the camera nor Deshaker alone can achieve results like this.

 Deshaker has an easier job if you run the camera at 60 rather than 30 frames per second -- available with this camera in 1080-line mode-- and then after running Deshaker, convert to 30 frames per second (progressive, using every second frame, or interlaced, using every frame) as needed.
 Also, because the camera's image stabilization compensates for its rolling shutter, do not select "rolling shutter" while running Deshaker.

 The article about Deshaker linked at the end of thsi article offers additional advice on settings.

 An online video review (see below) describes the AS100V as adapting well and quickly to changes in lighting, and as performing well in low-light.
-As I've already remarked, I don't expect the image stabilization to work as well in low light: the review revealsis camera-motion blur, as is to be expected.
+As I've already remarked, the image stabilization doesn't work as well in low light: the review revealsis camera-motion blur, as is to be expected.

 The camera has numerous shooting modes including high-frame-rate, slow-motion, time-lapse and still-photo modes, also described in detail in the online video review.

-There's a skeleton case which appears to allow all of the cables to exit, because the tripod attaches at the side, but otherwise you'll have to use Ductape or a do-it-yourself fitting.
+There's an optional skeleton case which appears to allow all of the cables to exit, because the tripod attaches at the side, or you could use Ductape or a do-it-yourself fitting.
 The camera does have a "flip" image mode so you can run it upside down with the cables coming out the top.
 I especially regret not being able to use an external microphone, I'm wondering whether a firmware upgrade might allow wireless connection of an external microphone.
 That would be even better than a wired one.

 Sony offers several attachments and options.
 The wireless remote control shown in my video displays what the camera is seeing.
 There are also an available enclosure with a fold-out viewscreen, and software to show clips from the camera on smartphones.
 Another software option, for Windows or Mac, adds a display from the camera's GPS recording to video clips.
 A Web search will find vendors of the camera, accessories and software.